videoDAC/livepeer-broadcaster/README.md

 ### HTTPS Content Serving

-This section will describe how to configure `simple-streaming-server` to serve content as `https` instead of `http`.
+This section will describe how to configure Livepeer Broadcaster to serve content as `https` instead of `http`.

 This is necessary for content to be served to webpages which themselves are served via `https`.